- Optimizely Web Experimentation

-Right-click the button element and select Inspect.
-A console will pop up, and the element will be highlighted on the page.
+- Right-click the button element and select Inspect.
+A console displays and highlights the element on the page.

 Select metrics and audiences for your experiment

-When a visitor is bucketed into an Optimizely Web Experimentation variation with a redirect change, Optimizely prioritizes executing that change to ensure there is as little delay as possible before a visitor can reach and load the new destination page.
+When a visitor is bucketed into an Optimizely Web Experimentation variation with a redirect change, Optimizely prioritizes executing that change to ensure minimal delay before a visitor can reach and load the new destination page.

 As a result, redirects can cause race conditions with the typical event tracking for pageview events on the origin page.
 Because doing so does not generally provide a strategically significant metric for redirect experiments, using origin page views as a metric for your redirect tests is not recommended.

-Take care when using asynchronous conditions to target redirects, such as geotargeting, list attributes, and some third-party analytics integrations.
-When you use asynchronous conditions to target a redirect, the initiation of the redirect may be delayed.
+When you use asynchronous conditions to target a redirect (such as geotargeting, list attributes, and some third-party analytics integrations), the initiation of the redirect may be delayed.
 During the delay, you may see other experiments activate or events tracked on the page that visitors are being redirect from.
-If you defined a metric based on those events, you may see those visitor actions reflected on your Results page.
+If you defined a metric based on those events, those visitor actions may reflect on your Results page.